HL7/davinci-dtr/src/pagecontent/specification__behaviors__persisting_application_state.md

-Users of the DTR application are likely to be performing many tasks to support patient care or administration of the provider organization.
+Users of the Documentation Templates and Rules (DTR) application are likely to be performing many tasks to support patient care or administration of the provider organization.
 As such, it should be expected that users may need to halt interaction with the DTR application and resume at a later time.

-The DTR application should anticipate that users may not be able to complete a full interaction between launch from a CDS Hooks Card to providing a response back to the payer.
-It is recommended that DTR conformant SMART on FHIR applications preserve state automatically as a user interacts with it.
+The DTR application should anticipate that users may not be able to complete a full interaction between launch from a Clinical Decision Support (CDS) Hooks Card to providing a response back to the payer.
+It is recommended that DTR conformant Substitutable Medical Applications, Reusable Technologies (SMART) on FHIR applications preserve state automatically as a user interacts with it.
 In this manner, the user does not need to explicitly take action to save their state.

 Exact mechanisms for saving state are outside the scope of this implementation guide.
 The following sections describe mechanisms that a DTR application may use to establish the data necessary to store and retrieve state.

 ### SMART on FHIR applications and Servers
-SMART on FHIR applications must be launched by a host that is accessible to the launching EHR.
+SMART on FHIR applications must be launched by a host that is accessible to the launching Electronic Health Record (EHR) System.
 Once launched, a SMART on FHIR application may communicate with the host that it was initially launched from.
 This may be to retrieve data to assist in the functionality of the SMART on FHIR application, or it may be to record actions taken by the application user.

 In the case of DTR, the SMART on FHIR application may be launched from a number of locations.
 A likely scenario is that the DTR conformant SMART on FHIR application will be hosted by a Payer IT system.